Back

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

-HIGHLIGHTS
+OTHER HIGHLIGHTS